callmelancelot/Starfield/README.md

 Program requirements:
 ---------------------
 Your program must use at least two classes to model the particles.
 A `Particle` super class and an `Oddball` sub class.
 All the particles must be stored in a single array of the super class type.
 Make sure you do not unnunnecessarily duplicate inherited variables and functions in the `Oddball` sub class.
-Your `Oddball` sub class need only contain a constructor and `void move()` and/or `void show()` so that the `Oddball` moves and/or looks different.
+Your `Oddball` sub class should only contain a constructor and `void move()` and/or `void show()` so that the `Oddball` moves and/or looks different.

 Suggested steps to completing this assignment